-To view the recording of the virtual Fall 2020 I-Corps Graduation Ceremony on November 16, 2020, please click here: GRADUATION
+To view the livestream of the virtual Spring 2021 I-Corps Graduation Ceremony on April 12, 2021 at 3:30pm CT, please click here: GRADUATION

 Awarded in 2017, a National Science Foundation Innovation Corps (I-Corps) Sites grant will fund the Innovation Scholars program for five years.

 The CREATE Center, led by Michael Chambers, will make the I-Corps curriculum available to all colleges and schools at the University of South Alabama through the Innovation Scholars program, as well as to partner institutions Bishop State Community College, Spring Hill College, and the University of Mobile.

 Using the Lean Launch and the Business Model Canvas models, I-Corps participants at USA will be prepared to: